 Scatter Edge Cases

-• If scatter would place the explosive inside solid terrain, it stops at the nearest legal space.
+• If scatter would place the explosive inside solid terrain, it stops at the nearest legal tile.

 • Explosives may scatter into cover, off ledges, or toward allies.